Beware Leftists Talking “Conversations”

 A smart government and bureaucracy would think in terms of, perhaps, inviting different people to the “conversation”.

-13 responses to “Beware Leftists Talking “Conversations””
+13 Responses to “Beware Leftists Talking “Conversations””

-1. Greg Avatar
+1. Greg Says:

 What do math scores have to do with education spending?